rmhorton/snack/README.md

 # snack
-A feature engineering library for electronic health record data.
+A feature engineering library for electronic health record data, with a focus on interpretability.

 Not Feast, just a snack.